 How To Make Your Guest Bedroom Feel Like Home

-When you’re short on space, creating a guest bedroom that feels like home can be a challenge.
+When you’re short on space, creating a guest room that feels like home can be a challenge.
 But with a little bit of creativity, it’s definitely doable!
 Here are a few ideas to get you started:

 1. Start by thinking about what your guests will need.
 Make sure you have a comfortable place to sleep, as well as somewhere to store their belongings.
 If you’re tight on space, consider using a Murphy bed or sleeper sofa.